 This site is made possible by two caterpillars who have crawled across the globe for 50 years, impacting millions of lives with their message of self reflection, transformation and hope.

 50 years ago in March of 1970 Trina was working on a different book about Hope.
 One day the two caterpillars on the cover seemed to ask for their own story.
 That day 90% of Hope for the Flowers was written.
 Hope For The Flowers was published in July 1972 and since then over 3 million copies have been sold in English with over 20 translation across the globe.

 We invite you to become part of our Hope for the Flowers Family.

 That better world we long for is possible if we share.
 Together we can become the force for peace we need for all lives to flourish.
 There is hope for the flowers!

-Yellow and Stripe will soon celebrate their 50th Anniversary!
+Yellow and Stripe are celebrating their 50th Anniversary!
 The Hope team encourages you to continue to share your wonderful and moving stories of how Hope has touched your life personally as we create an online community utilizing the tools available through social media.